sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 Here are the rules to modify these variables:

-> stopsAtEnd: True

-Accepts a boolean (True or False).
-Tells the application what to do when it has dealt with all of the images in the database.
-Setting to true will stop the application completely.
-Setting to false will keep the application on the lookout for more images.

 > nbProcess: default

 Accepts an integer (strictly positive) or one of the values: 'default', 'auto'.